 Any kind of injury can be the source of the hot spots.
 When dogs are in pain, whether from a surgery, scrape, puncture or break, they tend to lick the area incessantly, which is why they’re sent home from the vet in the “cone of shame.”

 As for boredom, well, bored dogs act out in all sorts of unpleasant ways.
-If your dog is too much of a gentleman to pee on your bed or destroy the sofa, he might be trying to lick himself to death in order to get your attention.
+If your dog is too much of a gentleman to pee on your bed or destroy the sofa, he may try licking himself to death to get your attention.

 Infection usually sets in after the dog has irritated the area, turning the hot spot into a serious wound.
 Then the dog will lick the infected area, further worsening the hot spot.
 Left untreated, hot spots can grow quite serious, so if you notice one beginning to form, treat the area immediately.

 Don’t Miss: How Dogs Get Fleas — The 4 Stages

 Fortunately, hot spots are easy to identify.
 You’ll see a red, oozing area that looks like an open wound, usually with hair missing from the area.
 You might also notice pus.

 Hot spots can develop extremely quickly, often in as little as 1 day.
 If your dog has longer hair, you might not see the wound right away, so pay attention if you notice your pup licking the same area over and over.